-Hearing on "Examining the Billing, Marketing, and Disclosure Practices of the Credit Card Industry, and Their Impact on Consumers"
+Hearing on "Practices of the Credit Card Industry,"

-Before the U.S. Senate Committee on Banking, Housing, and Urban Affairs The Honorable Christopher J. Dodd, Chairman
+Before the New York Senate Standing Committee on Consumer Protection, Assembly Standing Committee on Consumer Affairs and Protection, Assembly Standing Committee on Banks

+The Honorable Charles J. Fuschillo, Jr., Chairman

-I would like to thank Chairman Christopher J. Dodd for providing this opportunity to share my views with the Committee on the increasingly important issue of deceptive credit card marketing and consumer contract disclosures during this rapidly changing period of banking deregulation and the increasingly negative impact of the unprecedented high consumer debt levels.
-This Committee has a long tradition of examining and protecting consumer rights in the realm of financial services and I hope that this hearing will produce new relief to financially distressed and overburdened households as they cope with the increasingly complex credit card policies and practices.
-In this endeavor, I have had the pleasure of contributing to now retired Senator Paul S. Sarbanes' investigation of consumer debt among college students and the lack of financial literacy/education programs for America's financially vulnerable youth.
-In addition, I applaud the legislative initiatives of Senator Christopher Dodd, who has championed credit card marketing restrictions on college campuses along with critically needed financial education programs as well as directing greatly needed attention to ambiguous contract disclosures and deceptive marketing practices.
-Also, it is a pleasure to acknowledge the State of New York's senior Senator, Charles E. Schumer, whose efforts to protect consumers from deceptive marketing and contract disclosure practices of the credit card industry has simplified our lives through the summary of our key credit card contract information in our monthly statements.
-The twin issues of rising cost and levels of consumer debt together with shockingly low levels of financial literacy among our youth and their parents have grave implications to the continued economic well-being of the nation-especially as Americans age into debt and watch the erosion of their Social Security benefits.
+I would like to thank Chairman Charles J. Fuschillo, Jr. for providing this opportunity to share my views with the respective Committees on the increasingly important issue of deceptive credit card marketing, pricing, and consumer contract disclosures during this increasingly complex period of banking deregulation and the impending crisis of the unprecedented high consumer debt levels and deceptive loan contracts.
+This Committee has a long tradition of examining and protecting consumer rights in the realm of financial services and I hope that this hearing will produce some relief to financially distressed and overburdened New York households as they cope with the rapidly changing credit card policies and practices.
+In this endeavor, I applaud Senator Fuschillo's leadership in related areas of consumer identity fraud and the creation of a consumer option to freeze access to personal financial information.

+Although New York has historically been at the center of the U.S. banking "universe," recently our state and federal legislators have not been as vigorous in their championing of their constituents' consumer rights as they have the corporate rights of their nonvoting "constituents."
+As one of the academic leaders in promoting financial literacy education and restrictions on credit card marketing on high school and college campuses, I am pleased to learn of the growing bipartisan interest on these topics.
+Indeed, the twin issues of rising costs and levels of consumer debt together with shockingly low levels of financial literacy among our youth and their parents have grave implications to the continued economic well-being of our nation-especially as Americans age into debt while their defined pensions disappear and their Social Security benefits continue to shrink.
 For these and many other reasons, I commend the Committee for accepting the daunting task of examining the increasingly serious problems that will be addressed today.

-As Research Professor of Consumer Finance and Director of the Center for Consumer Financial Services at Rochester Institute of Technology, I have spent the last 21 years studying the impact of globalization and U.S. industrial restructuring on the standard of living of various groups in American society.
-Over the last 15 years, I have been particularly interested in the role of consumer credit in shaping the consumption decisions of Americans as well as the role of retail banking in influencing the profound transformation of the U.S. financial services industry.
-In regard to the latter, I have studied the rise of the credit card industry in general and the emergence of financial services conglomerates such as Citigroup during the deregulation of the banking industry beginning in the late 1970s.
+As Research Professor of Consumer Finance and Director of the Center for Consumer Financial Services at Rochester Institute of Technology, I have spent over 20 years studying the impact of globalization and U.S. industrial restructuring on the standard of living of various groups in American society.
+Over the last 15 years, I have been particularly interested in the role of consumer credit in shaping the consumption and financial planning decisions of Americans as well as the role of retail banking in influencing the profound transformation of the U.S. financial services industry.
+In regard to the latter, I have studied the rise of the credit card industry in general and its related marketing associations (VISA, MASTERCARD) as well as the emergence of global financial services conglomerates such as New York's Citigroup during the deregulation of the banking industry beginning in the late 1970s.